metaspace2020/metaspace/metaspace/webapp/src/tours/filtering/steps/00-panel.md

 ---
-title: Filter panel
+title: Filters
 target: '#filter-panel'
 placement: bottom
 route: annotations
 ---

-All applied filters and their settings are shown here.

-By default we show only molecular formulae annotated at FDR=0.1 (that is, our estimate is that 10% of these are wrong).

-Another default setting is the chosen molecular database, which is currently HMDB.
+Filtering is the core method for navigating through the annotations.
+You can see the currently applied filters here at the top.
+Each filter focuses the annotations shown in the table to help you to dig down to the information content of your datasets.

+The default filters mean you are currently looking at only molecular formulae annotated at FDR=0.1 from a search against the HMDB database (to find out how we calculate this check the [About](/about) page).